 What Fantasy Sports Teaches Kids

-On the surface, it sounds frivolous and silly, but playing fantasy sports with your kids can benefit divorced dads in a number of ways.
+On the surface, it sounds frivolous and silly, but playing fantasy sports with your kids can benefit divorced dads in multiple ways.
 It helps develop skills, teach life lessons, and strengthen relationships, among other pluses.

 It reinforces basic skills and concepts.
-Beyond that, you use math to predict outcomes and figuring out how many points you need to win can even involve concepts from algebra.
-It offers a fun, engaging, practical application for important math skills.
+Beyond that, you use math to predict outcomes, and figuring out how many points you need to win can involve algebra concepts.
+It offers a fun, engaging, practical application for essential math skills.

 To be successful in fantasy sports, you must take in a great deal of information, look at it critically, and make decisions based on what you see.
 You examine stats, prior performances, and maybe even weather conditions.

 Fantasy sports can help develop logic and comprehension in kids.

 Streaks, injuries, whether a ballpark favors pitchers or hitters, and so many other factors all come into play.
 It forces your kids to look at the game from different angles and absorb a great deal of information.